straks/straks/README.md

 As the Masternode count increases, the payment to Masternode holders will decline in favour of miners in order to support a decentralised ideology.
 The new algorithm is simple in design but highly effective and lays the foundation for future advancements.
-More information abut this feature will be posted on the [main site](https://straks.io).
+More information about this feature will be posted on the [main site](https://straks.io).

 ##### Reactive Equilibria Masternode Payment Rebalancing Profile